 \section{Introduction}

-Total generalized variation (TGV) is an important and useful regularization and image prior to various applications including medical imaging, computer vision, tomography, inverse problems in mathematical physics, and so on \cite{BPK, BNW, KNPR}.
-By including both the first derivatives and the second derivatives, TGV can overcome the staircase artifacts and bring out some advantages compared to total variation \cite{BPK}.
-Here we mainly focus on the second order TGV \cite{BPK}.
+Total generalized variation (TGV) is an important regularization and image prior to various applications including medical imaging, computer vision, tomography, inverse problems in mathematical physics, and so on \cite{BPK, BNW, KNPR}.
+By including both the first and the second derivatives, TGV can overcome the staircase artifacts and bring out some advantages compared with total variation \cite{BPK}.
+Here we mainly focus on the second-order TGV \cite{BPK}.
 Due to the complicated structure of the TGV \cite{BPK, BT}, the computation of the TGV regularized problem is usually very time-consuming and challenging.
 Currently, the first-order primal-dual method \cite{CP} is widely used.
-The FISTA method is employed in \cite{BPK} and the preconditioned Douglas-Rachford splitting method is also developed for its computation \cite{BS}.
-There are both first-order optimization methods.
-To the best of our knowledge, the second order semismooth Newton method is first discussed in \cite{HPRS} with additional Tikhonov regularization on the dual variables.
+The fast iterative shrinkage-thresholding algorithm (FISTA) is employed in \cite{BPK} and the preconditioned Douglas-Rachford splitting method is also developed \cite{BS}.
+There are first-order optimization methods.
+To the best of our knowledge, the second-order semismooth Newton method is first discussed in \cite{HPRS} with additional Tikhonov regularization on the dual variables.

-In this paper, we are interested in the augmented Lagrangian method (shorted as ALM throughout this paper) originated by Hestenes \cite{HE} and Powell \cite{POW}.
-ALM is very flexible for constrained optimization problems including both equality and inequality constraint problems \cite{BE, KK}.
-It is a kind of bridge between the first-order methods and second order Newton method.
+In this paper, we are interested in the augmented Lagrangian method (abbreviated as ALM throughout this paper) originated by Hestenes \cite{HE} and Powell \cite{POW}.
+ALM is very flexible for constrained optimization problems including both equality and inequality constraints \cite{BE,KK}.
+It is a kind of bridge between first-order methods and second-order Newtons method.
 We refer to \cite{BE, FG, Roc2} for its early developments and \cite{BE, FG, KK} for the comprehensive and extensive studies on convex, nonsmooth, and variational optimization problems.
-Furthermore, the convergence of ALM can be concluded in the general and powerful proximal point algorithm framework for convex optimization \cite{Roc1, Roc2}, since it is found to be equivalent to the proximal point algorithm applying to the essential dual problem \cite{Roc2}.
+Furthermore, the convergence of ALM can be concluded in the general and powerful proximal point algorithm framework for convex optimization \cite{Roc1, Roc2}, due to the equivalence between ALM and the proximal point algorithm applying to the essential dual problem \cite{Roc1}.